 So, for a relaxing day close to the city centre, head to PKAVS Walled Garden at Murray Royal and make a difference to people’s lives while exploring a beautiful garden!

-A charming walled garden situated within thirty acres of lawns and woodlands surrounding Blackruthven House.
+Description: A charming walled garden situated within thirty acres of lawns and woodlands surrounding Blackruthven House.
 A beautiful and peaceful setting, visitors are welcome to visit the walled garden, labyrinth and grounds whenever the Bield is open.